Delhi polls: AAP releases manifesto with focus on health, education and electricity

 New Delhi, Feb 04: The Aam Aadmi Party (AAP) on Tuesday released its manifesto for the upcoming Delhi assembly elections, with focus on education, health, electricity, women's safety and empowerment.

-It had earlier released a guarantee card with a list of promises the AAP intends to fulfill if Arvind Kejriwal is re-elected.
+It had earlier released a guarantee card with a list of promises the AAP intends to fulfil if Arvind Kejriwal is re-elected.

 "AAP's vision is to enable every common man to live with dignity and prosperity," said Delhi Deputy CM Manish Sisodia, adding that the manifesto has a 'preamble' that captures the vision.